IMI in Portugal

 Annual guide for property owners

-What IMI is, who pays it and when it must be settled
+What IMI is, who pays it and when it is paid

-IMI — Imposto Municipal sobre Imóveis — is Portugal's annual municipal property tax.
-Unlike IMT, it is not triggered by the purchase itself; it follows ownership, usufruct or surface rights over the property.
+IMI — Imposto Municipal sobre Imóveis — is Portugal’s annual municipal property tax.
+It is not a purchase tax: it follows ownership, usufruct or surface rights over the property and should be monitored year after year, especially when there has been a recent acquisition, a change of tax residence or a possible benefit to review.

-This page is aimed at homeowners in Portugal, recent buyers and foreign owners who want a clearer view of when the tax notice arrives, how the annual payment works and when an exemption may apply.
+This page is for homeowners in Portugal, recent buyers and foreign owners who want to understand when the annual IMI tax notice is issued, how payment works and when an exemption may apply.

 1